 Where to Stay

-For our weekend in San Antonio, we stayed at an airbnb apartment which was close to downtown.
+For our weekend in San Antonio, we stayed at a rented apartment which was close to downtown, which are easy to find on Airbnb or Vrbo.
 Our apartment was just the right amount of space for us to relax in for our trip to San Antonio for the weekend, and included free pool views.

 We rented bicycles for our stay, and were a short bike ride along the beautiful River Walk into downtown or an even shorter bike ride up to the Pearl.
 It was a great base for our adventures in San Antonio for the weekend.